SAP/ui5-webcomponents/README.md

 Safari | Latest
 Edge | Latest

-## Project structure, development and build
+## Project Structure, Development and Build

 This section might be of interest to you mainly if you need to run or build the project locally